 My family loves pancakes.
-So much in fact I decided to look for a better option than my traditional all-purpose flour recipe.
+So much in fact, I decided to look for a better option than my traditional all-purpose flour recipe.
 They love these Mediterranean Diet Pancakes that are tender and fluffy.
 They are made with whole wheat flour, giving them a slightly nutty flavor.
 The bonus is these pancakes are packed with flavor as well as nutritious ingredients.

 When considering a recipe for healthy pancakes I looked at regular whole wheat flour but felt its heavy texture wouldn't be an acceptable substitute.

 Another option is white whole wheat flour.
 This is flour that is ground from soft white wheat.
 It has a lighter color and a milder flavor.
 But for the best healthy pancakes, I chose to use whole wheat pastry flour.#ad

-Pastry flour from white whole wheat is a great substitute for all-purpose flour in baked goods, including pancakes.
+Pastry flour from white whole wheat is an excellent substitute for all-purpose flour in baked goods, including pancakes.

 To learn more about the benefits of whole grains, including the whole wheat pastry flour used in these Mediterranean Diet pancakes, read my post on Get the Scoop on Whole Grains.

-These pancakes include just a few simple ingredients.
+These Mediterranean pancakes include just a few simple ingredients.
 Whole wheat pastry flour sets the base for these pancakes.

 Other dry ingredients include brown sugar or honey if you prefer, salt, and baking powder.

 Wet ingredients include an egg, olive oil, vanilla, and almond milk.

 Whole Wheat Pastry Flour Tips

-While whole wheat pastry flour is similar to all-purpose flour, it is still whole wheat and a slightly heavier flour than all-purpose flour.
+While whole wheat pastry flour is similar to all-purpose flour, it is still whole wheat and slightly heavier than all-purpose flour.
 The following are 3 tips for working with whole wheat pastry flour:

 - Whole wheat flour also benefits from a light mix.
 Stir until combined, but it is ok to see a few small lumps of unmixed flour.
 Less mixing helps make a tender baked good.